thedavidchu/2020_tictactoe/README.md

 Input moves by entering the square number that you wish to select (from 0 to 9) and hit ENTER.
 The AI will generate its move automatically.

 ## Testing
 It is possible to defeat this Tic-Tac-Toe by starting in the centre.
-If the AI goes on the
+If the AI goes on an edge, it has lost.

 ## TODO
 I am probably not going to work further on this project, since it was mainly to have fun.
 But here is a list of things that would be fun to implement!